10 Startups Conserving Marine Life in 2023

 1. Pesky Fish

 The ultimate goal at Pesky Fish is to bring a transparent supply chain to consumers without disrupting wildlife habitats.
-Their daily fresh catches are sustainably delivered to individual and commercial consumers, and certain fish species are only provided if their numbers are where they should be so as not to disturb populations.
+The company’s sustainable seafood sourcing allows it to deliver fresh, daily catches to individual and commercial consumers.
+Notably, this company only provides certain fish species if their numbers are where they should be so as not to disturb populations.

 2. Bask Suncare